-From experience we know that there is no typical rape, typical rapist or typical person that is raped.
+We know that there is no typical rape, typical rapist or typical person that is raped.
 Rape can take place in almost any circumstance.
-It can happen between all different kinds of people.
-And people who are raped react in a variety of different ways.
-So you must put aside any assumptions you have about rape.
-All of you on this jury must make your judgement based only on the evidence you hear from the witnesses and the law as I explain that to you.
+It can happen between all different kinds of people, quite often when the people involved are known to each other or may be related.